 3 miles to Vernal Fall, 7 miles to Nevada Fall.
 1000-1900 ft elevation gain

-The Mist Trail is an incredibly popular hike during the summer, so it can be nice to hike it in the winter and have more of it to yourself.
-Usually the trail remains open but be careful of ice on the steps near the waterfall.
+The Mist Trail is a popular hike during the summer, so it can be nice to hike it in the winter and have more of it to yourself.
+The trail usually remains open, but be careful of ice on the steps near the waterfall.
 Hike either to the base of Vernal Fall, or power all the way up to Nevada Fall for one of my favorite spots in all of Yosemite.

 Getting there: Take the shuttle to Half Dome Village and walk over from there.